ZingerLT/web_app/README.md

 Add simple cache for your service as in-memory Map where key is an input parameter and value is calculation results.
 This Map (cache) should be stored as a separate class (bean).
 Use dependencies injection mechanism of Spring Framework (autowiring) for adding cache to your service.
 Web service should check cache to get calculation results from it first, if there are no calculation results for input parameter yet, do the calculation and put it into the cache before returning results in response.

+Lab-4

+1. Add a new service (Counter) which calculates number of your main service calls and returns the number when requested.
+Counter should be implemented as a separate thread safe bean with synchronized access.
+2. Create high load test for your main service using JMeter, Postman or any other tool.
+The load test should make thousands of calls in short period of time.
+Then make sure that Counter correctly calculates number of service calls done by the load test.